dword-design/depcheck-special-nuxt/README.md

 ## Usage

-Custom detectors are currently only supported when using `depcheck` via the Node.js API.
-Simply add the detector to your depcheck config and run depcheck:
+Custom specials are currently only supported when using `depcheck` via the Node.js API.
+Simply add the special to your depcheck config and run depcheck:

 ```js
 import depcheck from 'depcheck'